pgolm/ansible-role-monit/README.md

 * `monit_webinterface_port`: Port for web interface.
 Defaults to `2812`.
 * `monit_webinterface_rw_group`: Define group of users allowed to read and write on web interface.
 It is only applied when defined and is empty by default.
 * `monit_webinterface_r_group`: Define group of users allowed to read on web interface.
 It is only applied when defined and is empty by default.
 * `monit_webinterface_acl_rules`: List of ACL rules for the web interface, such as "localhost" or "hauk:password".
 It is only applied when defined and is empty by default.
+You should probably define at least one for the httpd service to start.
 * `monit_apache_rules`: List of monitoring rules for apache service.
 You should adjust them to your needs.
 * `monit_apache_groups`: List of groups for the apache service.
 This list is empty by default.
 * `monit_memcached_rules`: List of monitoring rules for memcached service.
 You should adjust them to your needs.